zellerlab/ds-iai/rmd-code-notebooks/D1_companion_guide.md

 more pleasant (especially in the console), which will become important once we get into “bigger” data in the coming days.

 Data frames have rownames and tibbles don’t!
-So we have to use a special command, `rownames_to_column()` when saving one of the built-in datasets as a variable.
+So if a data frame has information contained in its rownames which we would like to keep, we have to first use a special command, `rownames_to_column()` when saving one of the built-in datasets as a variable.

 ``` r
 # why not this?